ObiWanCodenobi1/amd_hackathon/README.md

-# AMD Developer Hackathon: AI Agent Submission
+# OmniSolve Agent: Efficient Multi-Domain AI

-This repository contains a general-purpose AI agent built for the AMD Developer Hackathon.
-The agent utilizes the Fireworks AI API to handle various natural language tasks across 8 different domains ranging from factual knowledge and summarization to code debugging and logical reasoning.
+OmniSolve is a high-performance, containerized AI agent built for the AMD Developer Hackathon.
+It leverages Fireworks AI to efficiently tackle natural language tasks across 8 diverse domains, including math, coding, and logical reasoning, optimizing for token efficiency and accuracy.

 ## Requirements